 A famous line from Henry David Thoreau’s "Walden" have inspired generations of people, including his latest biographer, Laura Dassow Walls: "I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach."

-Now, more than 150 years after Thoreau's passing, Walls has written the first full-life of Thoreau in a generation, "Henry David Thoreau: A Life," and it’s already being hailed as his definitive biography.
+More than 150 years after Thoreau's passing, Walls wrote the first full-life of Thoreau in a generation, "Henry David Thoreau: A Life."

-On the 200th anniversary of Thoreau’s birth — July 12, 1817 — "To the Best of Our Knowledge" asked Walls to provide a measure of this iconic writer.
+Speaking to "To the Best of Our Knowledge" in 2017, Walls offered Steve Paulson a measure of this iconic writer.

 On how we reconcile our two contrasting images of Thoreau — the nature writer who wrote "Walden" and the political activist who called for civil disobedience